 App Tiers Affected:

-If you read much about cyberattacks or data breaches, you’ve surely run across the terms vulnerabilities, threats, and exploits.
+If you read much about cyberattacks or data breaches, you’ve surely run across articles discussing security threats and vulnerabilities, as well as exploits.
 Unfortunately, these terms are often left undefined, used incorrectly or, worse, interchangeably.
 That’s a problem, because misunderstanding these terms (and a few other key ones) can lead organizations to make incorrect security assumptions, focus on the wrong or irrelevant security issues, deploy unnecessary security controls, take needless actions (or fail to take necessary actions), and leave them either unprotected or with a false sense of security.

 It’s important for security professionals to understand these terms explicitly and their relationship to risk.
 After all, the purpose of information security isn’t just to indiscriminately “protect stuff.”
 The high-level objective is to help the organization make informed decisions about managing risk to information, yes, but also to the business, its operations, and assets.
 There’s no point in protecting “stuff” if, in the end, the organization can’t sustain its operations because it failed to successfully manage risk.